MarkMagnus/Replibyte/website/docs/transformers.md

  email           | Generate an email address (string only). [john.doe@company.com]->[tony.stark@avengers.com] first-name      | Generate a first name (string only).
-[Lucas]->[Georges] phone-number    | Generate a phone number (string only). random          | Randomize value but keep the same length (string only).
+[Lucas]->[Georges] phone-number    | Generate a phone number (string only). mobile-number   | Generate a mobile number (string only). hstore-attr     | Transform hstore values (string only). blank           | set null to any field. random          | Randomize value but keep the same length (string only).
 [AAA]->[BBB] keep-first-char | Keep only the first character of the column. transient       | Does not modify the value.